eagle-io/docs/source/reference/expressions/index.rst

    Workspace 01

 .. note::
-   A full list of available object attributes are described in our :ref:`HTTP API<api-node-attributes>`.
+   A full list of available object attributes are described :ref:`here<api-node-attributes>`.

 |